Frequently Asked Questions

 My key influences: yoga therapy and ayurveda; insight (vipassana) and mindfulness meditation/MBSR (Mindfulness-Based Stress Reduction); social work.

-I don’t teach yoga.
-Your sessions with me won’t look like a studio yoga class, no fancy yoga pants required.
-Instead, here’s what we do: If you first arrive tired, in pain and tension— often having tried other remedies without success, I meet you where you are.
+Here’s what we do: If you first arrive tired, in pain and tension— often having tried other remedies without success, I meet you where you are.
 My approach is integrative—and connects rest, sleep, and recovery to reframe and relieve pain.
 I coach you 1:1 in therapeutic movement, with careful attention to unrecognized habits that are contributing to your pain/fatigue; breath retraining and body sensing for energy and ease; and conscious relaxation and meditative practices for insight.
-There’s a common misunderstanding that yoga is solely for the body; it’s also for the mind.
-And that’s why we balance our moves with breath and body awareness in the shift toward getting out of pain.
+We balance our moves with breath and body awareness in the shift toward getting out of pain.
+Your sessions with me won’t look like a studio yoga class, no fancy yoga pants required.

-I’ve asked clients to describe their experience in one word, and here are a few they chose: relaxing, engaging, enlightening, mindful, playful, discovery, strengthening, being, grounded, personal, healing, meaningful, calming, rejuvenating, and empowering.
+I’ve asked clients to describe their experience in one word, and here are a few they chose: relaxing, engaging, enlightening, mindful, playful, discovery, strengthening, being, grounded, personal, healing, meaningful, calming, rejuvenating, empowering, and confidence-building.

 The office is in the NOPA/Lower Haight neighborhood of San Francisco, at 425 Divisadero Street, an accessible building with an elevator and free parking or convenience to public transit.
 (Yes, free parking!
 In San Francisco!)
 While I don’t make house calls, my office offers a sanctuary within this vibrant location.
 One of my clients refers to it as a “yoga man cave.”
 Another client calls it her “urban oasis.”